florianbuerger/florianbuerger.com/content/work.md

 ## That's it

 [Email me](mailto:hi@florianbuerger.com?subject=Hire) and I am sure we can work something out.
-I am looking forward to hear from you!
+I am looking forward to hearing from you!